khawajagan/hadoop/README.md

 This project provides a simple way to install hadoop on linux machine in a single node mode for testing.

+Video tutorial of this project is available at https://www.youtube.com/watch?v=rThBuuedgcw

 In order to use this project, please follow the following steps.

 1 - Download hadoop installer from https://hadoop.apache.com